blixhavn/chorum/README.md

 ### Contributing
 I'd love it if anyone wants to contribute to this little project.
 To start, have a look at our [issues](https://github.com/blixhavn/chorum/issues), fork the repo, and send over a pull request :)

+#### Getting started
+To get Chorum to run locally, the following steps should be sufficient:
+* Clone the repo
+* CD into it and run `yarn install` to install Node dependencies
+* run `yarn test` to run the tests locally.

+For Android development, you need to have Android Studio installed, and set up either with an emulator, or connect your android phone.
+I have currently no guide for this.

+For iOS development, I have currently no idea how to get started.
+Please fill me in here!

 #### Commit style

 Please don't be scared by these rules -- remember the power of interactive rebase and `git commit --amend` for cleaning up a branch before submitting a pull request (which means that `fixup` and `bleeeh` are perfectly fine before sending your work over here).